 The Origin Story: Art That Refused to Die

 But my love for art would be challenged again and again.
-Teachers punished me not for poor work—but for being “too good” too fast.
+Teachers punished me not for poor work—but for finishing too fast, so they claimed.
+Even though they would admit that my art had surpassed their example.
 My talent was measured not by its impact but by how long I could pretend to struggle.
-I was told that greatness required suffering, delay, and ultimately—death.
-That I’d have to die before my art could live.

 I believed them.
 I gave up my dream of being an artist and pursued journalism instead.
 But letting go of art nearly killed me.
 Literally.
 The absence of creation fractured my sense of worth, blurred my mental health, and dimmed my life force.